 On-page SEO is basically everything you can optimize on your website – the underlying code, copy, and website structure.

 Off-page SEO is what you do beyond your website to improve your site’s authority.
-This includes getting your business listed on directories, optimizing Google My Business, link building, and more.
+This includes getting your business listed on directories, optimizing Google Business Profile, link building, and more.